 On 17th August, 1918, Moisei Uritsky, the Commissar for Internal Affairs in the Northern Region, was assassinated by Leonid Kannegisser, a young military cadet.
 Anatoly Lunacharsky commented: "They killed him.
 They struck us a truly well-aimed blow.
 They picked out one of the most gifted and powerful of their enemies, one of the most gifted and powerful champions of the working class."
 The Soviet press published allegations that Uritsky had been killed because he was unravelling "the threads of an English conspiracy in Petrograd".

-Sidney Reilly and Ernest Boyce were brought into the conspiracy.
-Over the next week Hill, Reilly and Boyce were having regular meetings with Berzin, where they planned the overthrow of the Bolsheviks.
+Lockhart asked Xenophon Kalamatiano to help arrange funds from America to pay for the overthrow of the Bolsheviks.
+Colonel Henri de Vertement, the leading French intelligence agent in Russia also contributed money for the venture.
+Over the next week, George Reilly, Ernest Boyce and George Alexander Hill had regular meetings with Colonel Eduard Berzin, where they planned the overthrow of the Bolsheviks.
 During this period they handed over 1,200,000 rubles.
-Some of this money came from the American and French governments.
-Unknown to MI6 this money was immediately handed over to Felix Dzerzhinsky.
+Unknown to MI6 this money was immediately handed over to Felix Dzerzhinsky, the head of Cheka.
 So also were the details of the British conspiracy.

 Reilly later recalled: "At a given signal, the soldiers were to close the doors and cover all the people in the Theatre with their rifles, while a selected detachment was to secure the persons of Lenin and Trotsky...
 In case there was any hitch in the proceedings, in case the Soviets showed fight or the Letts proved nervous... the other conspirators and myself would carry grenades in our place of concealment behind the curtains."
 However, at the last moment, the Soviet Central Executive Committee meeting was postponed until 6th September.